-Charlotte’s driving experience, part 2: from theory to driving test
+Charlotte’s driving experience, part 1: assessment, lessons and theory test

 Charlotte continues her blog on learning to drive following a brain injury.